Shimonita Geopark

 Welcome to Shimonita

-Shimonita Geopark is full of places to explore.
-We invite you not only to see the land, but also to listen to the stories shared by local guides and enjoy delicious cuisine made from the blessings of the earth.
+Shimonita Geopark is full of fascinating highlights—not just to see, but to truly experience.
+We invite you to listen to the stories told by local guides and to enjoy gourmet dishes made with the blessings of the land.